applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/context-actions.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-Context actions allow you to add custom buttons into an algorithm's parameter group.
+Context actions allow you to add custom buttons into an algorithm's parameter group that by default will also appear within a node's context menu.
 They can be used for multiple purposes such as loading example data, applying an auto-configuration, opening websites, or displaying documentation or data in a new tab.